omeka/classic-enduser/docs/Content/Item_Types.md

 ## Creating and Adding Elements

+Your Item Types provide [sets of elements for your items](../Admin/Settings/Item_Type_Elements.md) - specific metadata fields that allow you to describe your items according to their categories (formats, or other types that you design).
+Learn more on the [Item Type Elements](../Admin/Settings/Item_Type_Elements.md) page.

 When adding elements to Item Types, there are two options: add an existing element or create a new one.
 You can do this to the default Item Types and any you create.

 **Existing elements** are elements that have already been created for another item type, but might be applicable to yours.
 For example, if you were creating a “Letter” Item Type, you might add the existing “To” and “From” elements from the “Email” Item Type, and the “Text” element from the “Text” Item Type.